-We simulate such noise by multiplying the clean image $\bx$ and Gaussian noise $\bz$, \ie $\bx*\bz$.
-Then, we synthesize noisy video by $g_3(\bx)=\bx+\bx*\bz$. \item \emph{Processed camera sensor noise.} In modern digital cameras, the processed camera sensor noise originates from the image signal processing (ISP).
-Inspired by \cite{zhang2022scunet}, the reverse ISP pipeline first get the raw image from an RGB image, then the forward pipeline constructs noisy raw image by adding noise to the raw image, which denoted by $g_4(\bx)=\text{forward}(\text{reverse}(\bx))$. \item \emph{JPEG compression noise.} It is widely used to reduce the storage for digital images with the fast encoding and decoding \cite{zhang2021designing}.
-We denote the synthesized frames with JPEG compression noise by $g_5(\bx)=\text{Dec}(\text{Enc}(\bx))$.
-Such JPEG compression methods often cause $8 \times 8$ blocking artifacts. \item \emph{Video compression noise.} Videos sometimes have compression artifact and presents on videos encoded in different format.
-We use the Pythonic operator $\text{av}$ in FFmpeg, \ie $g_6(\bx){=}\text{av}(\bx)$. \end{itemize}
+Besides, we also consider processed camera sensor noise which originates from the image signal processing (ISP).
+Inspired by \cite{zhang2022scunet}, the reverse ISP pipeline first get the raw image from an RGB image, then the forward pipeline constructs noisy raw image by adding noise to the raw image.
+For the digital images storage problem, JPEG compression noise and video compression noise are very important.
+Existing noise degradation models ignore the video compression noise, which are different from our model.
+More details of above degradations are put in the supplementary materials.